sepehrn0107/GymTracker/README.md

 import exampleSchema and example from validation and controller files to index.api. remember to add add AuthJWT if user is needed for this endpoint

 ## Endpoints
+Note: Swagger is being implemented WIP to structure API documentation

 ### user